AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 1. In the Workflow Models page, press **Create** in the upper right corner of the screen.
 1. Add a title and a name to your model.
 For more information, see [Creating Workflow Models](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/extending-workflows/workflows-models.html).
 1. Select the created model from the list, and press **Edit**
-1. In the following window, drag and drop the Process Step to the current model flow:
+2. In the following window, delete the Step that appears by default
+3. Drag and drop the Process Step to the current model flow:

    ![Process Step](/help/operations/assets/processstep.png)